Clients’ rights and obligations under the taxation laws

 Individuals

-Individuals claiming deductions for work-related expenses are subject to the Substantiation rules in the tax laws.
+Individuals claiming deductions for work-related expenses are subject to the substantiation rules in the tax laws.
 This requires taxpayers to keep receipts, invoices etc, of the expenses they incur.
 Where the expenses relate to a taxpayer travelling interstate or overseas, a travel diary may also need to be kept.
 Where the expense relates to a motor vehicle, a record of the journeys taken such as a log book may need to be kept.

 A failure to keep the appropriate records can lead to the ATO denying a particular deduction which may involve the imposition of penalties and interest.
 Substantiation records must be retained for five years.